HuanYin94/radar-to-lidar-place-recognition/README.md

 If you have some questions on this project, please feel free to contact [Huan Yin](https://yinhuan.site/) `zjuyinhuan@gmail.com` .

-If you use our implementation in your work, please cite the following paper:
+If you use our code in an academic work, please cite the following paper:

     @article{xu2020disco,
         title={DiSCO: Differentiable Scan Context with Orientation},